MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-sample-data.md

     |Table | Create a new table.
 For this example, name it *StormEvents*. |

-1. Specify out the source details with the following information.
+1. Fill out the source tab with the following information:

     :::image type="content" source="media/ingest-sample-data/specify-ingestion-source.png" alt-text="Select source for ingestion and provide list of source URIs or containers.":::